opinf.basis#

 \[ \begin{aligned} \boldsymbol{\Gamma}(\boldsymbol{\Gamma}^{*}(\boldsymbol{\Gamma}(\boldsymbol{\Gamma}^{*}(\q)))) = \boldsymbol{\Gamma}(\boldsymbol{\Gamma}^{*}(\q)). \end{aligned} \]

-The classes defined in opinf.basis are equipped with the following methods.
+opinf.basis classes are equipped with the following methods.

 • fit() uses state data to learn appropriate decompression / compression functions.